 - Sleep allows your body to perform well when you exercise or compete.

 - Sleep plays a role in emotion regulation; when you sleep, your brain sorts through the stresses and negative emotions you experienced during the day, which lessens their negative impact.
 This can enable you to cope better with stress in the future.

-Healthy sleep habits, sometimes called sleep hygiene, are behaviours and routines that help a person to have quality sleep and feel fresh and alert during the day.
+Healthy sleep habits, sometimes called sleep hygiene, are behaviours and routines that help a person to have quality sleep and to feel fresh and alert during the day.

 A lot of these behaviours are 'common-sense', but click on each one to learn more about how it can look in your life.
 And be truthful with yourself - are you really, sincerely, consistently practicing these behaviours?
 If you realise that you are not, you can set them as a health goal, and work through the steps of goal-setting, just as with any other health goal!